Flight length

-In aviation, the flight length refers to the distance of a flight.
-When it comes to the generic length factors of a flight it includes the speed, distance & stops of a flight.
-Commercial flights are often categorized into long-, medium- or short-haul by commercial airlines based on flight length, although there is no international standard definition and many airlines use air time or geographic boundaries instead.
+In aviation, the flight length or flight distance refers to the distance of a flight.
+Aircraft do not necessarily follow the great-circle distance, but may opt for a longer route due to weather, traffic, the use of jet streams, or to refuel.

+Commercial flights are often categorized into long-, medium- or short-haul by commercial airlines based on flight length, although there is no international standard definition.